gokulsan/CryptographyNotes/PQC_NTRU.md

 ## Encryption:

-Suppose that Cathy (the encrypter) wants to send a message to Dan (the decrypter).
+Suppose that Cathy (the encrypter) wants to send a message to Dan (the decrypter).
 She begins by selecting a message m from the set of plaintexts L(m).
 Next she randomly chooses a polynomial r member of L(r) and uses Dan's public key h to compute e = p * r ( Star Multiplication ) h + (m mod q)

 ## Decryption: